 How to Perform

-• Lift your left leg off of the ground.
+- Lift your left leg off the ground.

 6. Goblet Squats

 Goblet squats mimic the traditional front squat motion.
-This movement is often more quad-heavy than traditional squats, so be ready to feel your thighs burning.
+This movement is often more quad-heavy than traditional squats, so be ready for your thighs to burn.

 How to Perform